 Although there is no classroom time in this tour, we will provide you with tips and tricks as well as guidance and support in the field in order to capture stunning bird images.

-Capertee Valley Bird Trail Tour:
+Capertee Valley Bird Photography Workshop:

-Our Capertee Valley Bird Photography Tour will see us travelling along the Capertee Valley Bird Trail, a roadside journey with 19 designated bird locations.
+Our Capertee Valley Bird Photography Workshop will see us travelling along the Capertee Valley Bird Trail, a roadside journey with 19 designated bird locations.
 You can download a copy of the Capertee Valley Map & Guide to Bird Watching, which we will be using for our tour by clicking on the link - Download Map

 From here we will make our way to our accomodation in Kandos where we can enjoy a meal and perhaps a glass of wine.
 Of course we can also find a bit of time for photo-editing and sharing our images from the day.